vkhazin/StateService/README.md

 ```

 # Environments #
+## Dev ##

-Dev: http://state-service-dev-ms.end-points.io/ (give it a min to warm up when it is slow)
+http://state-service-dev-ms.end-points.io/ (give it a min to warm up when it is slow)
+https://state-service-dev-ms.herokuapp.com/ (give it a min to warm up when it is slow)